 Life after death is a reality (if I’m understanding correctly the implications of Philippians 1:23 and 2 Corinthians 5:1-8; Luke 23:43).
 But the one who is with the Lord is nevertheless dead—the unity of the person has been distrupted and God did not create us to be ghosts but embodied humans and Jesus is the model of what God eternally purposed for humans (see Philippians 3:20-21; Romans 8:23 and elsewhere).

 The Sadducees did not believe in spirits or angels or resurrection (Acts 23:8, a text that is trickier than it looks).
-In Matthew 22:23-33 Jesus dismisses their ignorance by implying that there is life after death and therefore there must be a resurrection.
+In Matthew 22:23-33 Jesus dismisses their ignorance by implying that there is life after death and there is to be a resurrection.
 Some religions believe in life after death but deny resurrection to immortality.
 Jesus argument is not based on the present tense am because that wouldn’t deal with the pointed objection of the Sadducees.
 Jesus (so I judge) is clearly leaning on the truth that God made promises to Abraham and his descendants which could never be fulfilled if humans died and that was the end of them.
 If that were true God would eternally be God over the dead since He will be there when the entire human race at some point will be dead (Hebrews 9:27, perhaps?).
 But underneath that, Jesus believes that God is faithful and adequate.
 If He made promises He will keep them even to those who are now dead (see Acts 2:29).
 But He cannot keep them to those who died and were “gone” therefore there must be a resurrection.
 Note Romans 14:7-8 and Acts 17:28 for further reflection.